 The empirical strategy

-This paper investigates the effect of fiscal policies instruments on income inequality trends by using a Panel VAR data model.
+This paper investigates the effect of fiscal policies instruments on income inequality trends by using a dynamic local projection model, starting with Jordà (2005), local projections (LPs) have become an increasingly widespread alternative econometric approach.
 We alternate different identification strategies and data sources to overcome potential problems of endogeneity.

 We look at the effect of three explanatory policy variables of interest – government expenditure, social payments, and progressive taxation – on the Gini coefficient.
 As for the measurement of income inequality, we rely on the net Gini coefficient.
 To achieve a sufficient high coverage of countries and points of time, the reliance on the Gini coefficient is inevitable.